 In addition to the above physical components, a DNO would also require knowledge of how and when to deploy the solutions, and how to specify, install and operate the equipment.
-To this end we have produced policy updates, lessons learned reports, a cost benefit analysis, technical

-5 Lessons learned reports (CLNR-L163, CLNR-L164, CLNR-L165 and CLNR-L167) are available on the CLNR website project library recommendations for purchase, equipment application guides, operational guidance notes, and training materials.
+To this end we have produced policy updates, lessons learned reports, a cost benefit analysis, technical recommendations for purchase, equipment application guides, operational guidance notes, and training materials.
 All this documentation is freely available in the CLNR project library.